 Compost and other products from recycled organic wastes are valuable to farmers, schools, community gardeners and many others in the agriculture and landscape industry.
 These products return nutrients to the soil, conserve water, reduces runoff and helps plants grow.
 By recycling food and landscape waste, businesses and residents are contributing to a greener, healthier California.

-For additional information, please visit the California Department of Resources, Recycling and Recovery (CalRecycle) websites below:
+For additional information, please visit the California Department of Resources, Recycling and Recovery (CalRecycle) and County of Orange Waste & Recycling websites below: